17 simple ways to save money on driving

-If you're lucky enough to have a car as a student, you'll know just how expensive they can be to run.
-We've got some tips on how to cut costs!
+Lucky enough to have a car as a student?
+You'll know just how expensive they can be to run, so let us show you how to cut costs!

 The unfortunate truth, however, is that depending on where you live and if you're having to commute to uni, having a car is simply a necessary expense that you need to fork out for.